 Wildlife and Nature on the Trail

 Udzungwa is a paradise for nature lovers.
-As soon as you step under the canopy, you’ll notice the air is cooler and filled with the sounds of the rainforest: birds chirping, insects buzzing, and sometimes the distant call of monkeys.
-This park is famous for its primates – it’s home to several species of monkeys, including some you won’t find anywhere else in the world.
+Under the canopy, the air is cooler and filled with the sounds of the rainforest: birds chirping, insects buzzing, and the distant call of monkeys.
+The park is famous for its primates, including species found nowhere else in the world.
 Keep your eyes peeled for the Iringa red colobus monkey, an endemic species with a rust-colored head, often seen in social groups high in the trees.
-They’re not too shy, and we often spot them munching leaves or leaping from branch to branch.
-Another special resident is the Sanje crested mangabey, a monkey that was actually unknown to science until 1979!
-They have a shaggy crest of hair and are also endemic to these mountains.
-Seeing one is a treat (they can be a bit more elusive), but our guides will try to point them out if they’re about.
-Aside from monkeys, there are plenty of baboons nearer to the start of the trail and a rich variety of birdlife – colorful turacos, hornbills, and if you’re lucky, you might spot a beautiful forest parrot or sunbird.
-And don’t overlook the smaller wonders: vivid butterflies flutter through the clearings (Udzungwa has an incredible array of butterflies), strange and wonderful insects, and unique plants like wild begonias and ferns that line the path.
-The hike truly feels like stepping into another world compared to the open savannah of Mikumi.
+Another special resident is the Sanje crested mangabey, unknown to science until 1979 — they have a shaggy crest of hair and are also endemic to these mountains.
+Aside from monkeys, expect baboons near the trailhead and rich birdlife — colorful turacos, hornbills, and the occasional forest parrot or sunbird.
+Vivid butterflies flutter through clearings, and unique plants like wild begonias and ferns line the path.
+The hike feels like stepping into another world compared to Mikumi’s open savannah.

 Reaching Sanje Falls